south-sudan.png

 Key Issues

-Extreme weather events are occurring with greater frequency and intensity than ever before.
+Extreme weather events, fueled by climate change, are occurring with greater frequency and intensity than ever before.

-Each destructive weather event has devastating consequences on peoples’ lives and livelihoods, particularly for those who live in the fragile settings where Relief International works.
+Each destructive weather event has devastating consequences on peoples’ lives and livelihoods, particularly for those who live in the communities where Relief International works.

-When crisis hits, Relief International teams are among the first responders on the ground.
-We rely on our staff of local nationals, who are often employed nearby, to deliver critical aid in the form of clean water, food, healthcare, and other services to disaster-affected communities.
+When crisis hits, Relief International teams are among the first responders on the ground, relying on our staff of local nationals and network of partner organizations to deliver critical aid to disaster-affected communities.

 These programs represent only a fraction of our work to improve communities’ resilience in response to the pervasive effects of climate change.